Armin Schuster: Political career

+Member of the German Parliament, 2009–2020

-From the 2009 elections Schuster served a member of the German Bundestag for the constituency of Lörrach – Müllheim, regularly winning the direct mandate; in the 17th legislature, he was also a member of the Committee on Internal Affairs.
+From the 2009 elections Schuster served as a member of the German Bundestag for the constituency of Lörrach – Müllheim, regularly winning the direct mandate; in the 17th legislature, he was also a member of the Committee on Internal Affairs.
 He was re-elected at the 2013 federal election.
 In the 18th Bundestag he was chairman of the Committee on Internal Affairs a member of the Parliamentary Oversight Panel (PKGr).
 From the year 2015 until the end of the legislative period Schuster was also chairman of the CDU/CSU parliamentary group in the 3rd Committee of Inquiry for the NSU case.

 Schuster was directly elected to the German Bundestag on 24 September 2017 for the third time.
 In the 19th electoral term, he again assumed the function of chairman of the CDU/CSU parliamentary group in the Committee on Internal Affairs.
 He was also elected chairman of the PKGr.
 In addition, he was elected as chairman of the first committee of inquiry on the 2016 Berlin truck attack, which is charged with investigating the circumstances of the terrorist attack of 19 December 2016 and, if necessary, drawing conclusions.

 In the negotiations to form a fourth coalition government under Chancellor Angela Merkel following the 2017 federal elections, Schuster was part of the working group on migration policy, led by Volker Bouffier, Joachim Herrmann and Ralf Stegner.
 In 2018, news media reported that Schuster had been Minister Horst Seehofer’s preferred choice to succeed Hans-Georg Maaßen as President of the Federal Office for the Protection of the Constitution; however, Chancellor Merkel reportedly vetoed the appointment.
 Shortly after, in a vote on the successor of Stephan Harbarth as deputy chairman of the CDU/CSU parliamentary group, he lost out against Thorsten Frei.

 In addition to his committee work, each year Schuster awarded a scholarship under the Parliamentary Sponsorship Program to students or young professionals in his constituency.

+Career in state politics

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the Social Democratic Party (SPD) following the 2025 German elections, Warken was part of the CDU/CSU delegation in the working group on domestic policy, legal affairs, migration and integration, led by Günter Krings, Andrea Lindholz and Dirk Wiese.

 Political positions

 During the European refugee crisis in autumn 2015 and afterwards, Schuster became one of the most outspoken CDU internal critics of Chancellor Angela Merkel.
 In June 2017, he voted against Germany's introduction of same-sex marriage.

-Ahead of the Christian Democrats’ leadership election, Schuster publicly endorsed in 2020 Jens Spahn to succeed Annegret Kramp-Karrenbauer as the party’s chair.
+Ahead of the Christian Democrats’ leadership election, Schuster publicly endorsed in 2020 Jens Spahn to succeed Annegret Kramp-Karrenbauer as the party's chair.